IgniteUI/indigo-design-docfx/en/components/tree.md

 ---

 ## Tree
-The Tree component is used as a visual representation of the hierarchical reletaionship between categories, presented in a list structure.
+The Tree component is used as a visual representation of the hierarchical relationship between categories, presented in a list structure.
-Tree is visually identical to the [Ignite UI for Angular Tree Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/tree.html)
+The Tree component is visually identical to the [Ignite UI for Angular Tree Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/tree.html)

 ## Tree Demo